silasfelinus/kind_robots/README.md

 🌈 Kind Robots 🤖

 [CONCEPT]
-🎉 Welcome to our playground!
+Welcome to kindrobots.org, your friendly neighborhood AI ambassador! 🤖👋

 Kind Robots is a suite of Natural Language Processor (NLP) Promptbots designed to make the world a better place.
 We are founded on a principle of optimized goodness, with promptbots designed to raise funds to fight malaria and other positive effects, while engaging humans in games, conversation, and positive social interactibles.  🎩✨

 [VISION]

-Welcome to kindrobots.org, your friendly neighborhood AI ambassador! 🤖👋 We're here to bridge the AI/Human divide and foster harmonious coexistence.
-Our mission is to empower the world with modern tools, raise funds for our anti-malaria fundraiser, and generate revenue (and social buzz) for our content creators through sales from our gift shop of print-on-demand literature and art.
-We're building technology that's good for the world, simplifies tech for humans, and enhances human life.
-Help us help you make the future a better place 💪🌍
+Our mission is to bridge the AI/Human divide with modern tools, raise funds for our anti-malaria fundraiser, and  build technology that's good for the world, simplifies tech for humans, and enhances human life.  💪🌍

 [KAIZEN]
 We're guided by our love of community and Kaizen - the philosophy of continuous, iterative improvement.
 We embrace an evolutionary development framework that allows for process evolution and consistent growth towards our goals.
 Every step forward, is a victory.
 We're on a relentless quest for betterment, and we invite you to join us on this exciting journey! 🚀